Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Spatio-temporal modeling with SPDEs

 In practice, the influence of the boundary condition on an area of interest can be reduced by extending the domain $\mathcal{D}$ to cover more than the area of interest \citep{lindgren_explicit_2011}.

 In the case that $\kappa(\cdot)$ and $\matr{H}(\cdot)$ are spatially varying, there is no obvious way to avoid boundary effects since there is no unique way to extend $\kappa(\cdot)$ and $\matr{H}(\cdot)$ to a larger domain than the area of interest.
-In practice, one can use a larger domain than the area of interest, and then estimate $\kappa(\cdot)$ and $\matr{H}(\cdot)$ also outside the area of interest \citep{fuglstad_does_2015}.
+In practice, an option is to use a larger domain than the area of interest, and then estimate $\kappa(\cdot)$ and $\matr{H}(\cdot)$ also outside the area of interest \citep{fuglstad_does_2015}.
 The anisotropic Laplacian in Equation \eqref{eq:whittle_matern_spde} induces local anisotropy in the correlation at every location, and the combination of $\kappa(\cdot)$ and $\matr{H}(\cdot)$ controls the spatially varying spatial dependence and spatially varying marginal variance.
 See the discussion in \citet{fuglstad_does_2015}.